-Our guide to fixing bad iOS 11 battery life on iPhone, iPad and iPod touch will provide you with some proven fixes and some strategies to use if your iPhone, iPad or iPod touch battery life starts acting up.
+Our guide to fixing bad iOS 11 battery life on iPhone, iPad and iPod touch will provide you with some proven fixes and also some strategies to use if your iPhone, iPad or iPod touch battery life starts acting up.

 Some of the steps here only require a few seconds of your time.
 Others could take you a lot longer.
 Here are a few things to try before taking your phone or tablet down to your local (if you have one) Apple Store.